List of Yu-Gi-Oh! GX characters: Main characters

 Jaden's roommate and friend at Duel Academy.
 He often doubts himself, living in the shadow of his older brother Zane, but has shown himself to be a talented duelist, managing to rise in the ranks from Slifer Red to Ra Yellow to Obelisk Blue.
-He battles using a Vehicroid deck which consists of monsters related to different machinery or vehicles.
-His deck also possesses "Power Bond", a powerful fusion card that was given to him by Zane that he initially was scared of.
+He battles using a Vehicroid deck which consists of monsters related to machinery or vehicles.
+His deck also possesses "Power Bond", a powerful fusion card given to him by Zane which he initially was scared of.